opentestingapi/impl_java/CONTRIBUTING.md

 ## How to contribute

-* Backlog check / creation of the idea/bug/whatever
+* Backlog check / creation of the idea / bug / whatever
 * Create your branch and do it, do not forget test cases
 * Test it ('mvn test' and 'mvn clean install -Psystemtest')
 * Check Sonar - we do expect no bugs, vulnerabilities and severity with Major or above